A tried and tested list of the city’s top spaces for working on the go – complete with laid-back staff and plug sockets a-plenty.

 Here are our picks

-TAKK, 6 Tariff Street, Northern Quarter, Manchester, Greater Manchester, M1 2FF
+TAKK, 6 Tariff Street, Northern Quarter, Manchester, Greater Manchester, M1 2FF - Visit now

 With individual wooden desks, no shortage of sockets and baristas that can knock-out one of the best flat whites in Manchester, Takk is the nirvana of freelance-friendly cafés, and works hard to maintain its title.
 This Tariff Street stalwart is known for attracting as many customers in the company of their laptops as those there with friends.
 Food is reasonably priced and coffee is taken very (very) seriously.